 - Patients who have had endocarditis in the past

 - People who had heart transplants and later developed heart valve problems

 - If you were born with cyanotic heart disease that was not repaired or was repaired incompletely.
 This includes people with shunts and conduits

 - People born with a heart defect that was repaired with prosthetic material for the first six months after the procedure

 - People with any repaired heart defect that still has some defect

 What can you do to lower your risk for heart disease?

 Gum disease begins when some of the 600 types of oral bacteria irritate gum tissue and cause infection.
-Lowering the amount of bacteria by reducing plaque and tartar helps reduce the risk for gum disease.
+Lowering the amount of bacteria by reducing plaque and tartar helps reduce the risk of gum disease.
 You can decrease oral bacteria by brushing, flossing, and using antiseptic mouthwash daily.
 Also, attend six month checkups and dental cleanings.

-Be aware of the symptoms of gum disease: red, swollen, tender gums, bleeding while brushing teeth.
+Be aware of the symptoms of gum disease: red, swollen, tender gums, and bleeding while brushing your teeth.
 Sometimes gum disease presents no symptoms.
 If you notice a problem with your gums, or if you’ve not had a checkup and cleaning in the past six months, call Dr. Fondriest today.